The FAQ Files: Should I Hire a Professional Editor?

 Yes, you can, and in many cases, they’re very helpful tools.

-But here’s the thing: software can’t understand nuance.
+But, it’s important to understand that software can’t understand nuance, so it’s limited in the assistance it can provide.
 It won’t know your audience.
 It can’t intuit whether your tone sounds slightly off or your message feels muddled.

 An editor offers something no app or AI programme can: human insight.
 We see what’s between the lines.
 We understand what your reader needs, and where you might be underselling yourself.